stevepereira/visible.is/hugo/content/docs/quickstart/tour.md

 ## Deployment

-To put your site live, Forestry builds and deploys your site to a hosting service of your choice every time you hit _Save_ on a page.
-Forestry offers many [deployment options](/docs/hosting/)!
+To put your site live, Forestry builds and deploys your site to a hosting service of your choice, every time you hit _Save_ on any page.

 The demo site by default simply saves your files back to your repository without building the site for you.
 However, usually you have to send the built site (e.g. GitHub Pages, Zeit, AWS S3, SFTP etc.).
 Forestry does this for you.
 Under _Site_ click on _Settings_ and choose _Deployment_.
-You'll see a dropdown with all of your options that can currently be handled by Forestry.
+You'll see a dropdown with all of your [deployment options](/docs/hosting/) that can currently be handled by Forestry.
 See _Additional Resources_ below to find specific guides for selected deployment methods.

 ![](/uploads/2018/12/deployment-quickstart.png)